 Independence and autonomy and essential to an animal’s mental well-being.
-You can ensure this by giving each animal special training and play time in which they can make their own choices.
-The way I do this for my own dogs is utilizing nosework by playing “Find It” with each dog separately.
-Ziggy gets his time for the game on his walks and Miles plays it with me inside while Ziggy spends some time alone.
+You can ensure this by giving each animal special training and playtime in which they can make their own choices.
+The way I do this for my own dogs is by utilizing nose work by playing “Find It” with each dog separately.

 Great health begins with a healthy diet.
 Every species of animal (including humans) needs a complete and healthy diet to thrive.
-Of course, this means something different for each animal, so always consult with your vet to ensure you are feeding the best diet possible.
-We have a wonderful article about dog food specifically that may help if you are wondering about dog nutrition.
+Of course, this means something different for each animal, so always consult with your vet to ensure you are feeding the best diet possible. .

 There are three training techniques that I always use in a multiple dog household.
 Train each of these behaviors separately before using them together.

 Teach each dog his or her place.
-You can use dogs beds, mats, or even a corner of the couch!
+You can use dog beds, mats, or even a corner of the couch!

 Train your pups to always sit and stay before going through doorways to avoid congestion in tight spaces.